Applications for 2019 Academic Scholarship are now available.

 Latin (1¼ hours).
 Only candidates who have studied Latin for at least two years will be required to sit this paper.
 It consists of a passage for unseen translation (Section A) which is compulsory and a choice of English to Latin sentences (Section B) or a comprehension exercise (Section C).
 All vocabulary outside the Common Academic Scholarship lists will be glossed, unless a meaning can be inferred through derivations or context.

 Results will be given to prep schools (or parents of those boys at maintained schools or overseas) approximately one week after the assessment day.
-Grades and confirming letters will be sent out later that week.
+Grades and confirmation letters will be sent out later that week.
 Successful candidates and all those who have reached the required entry standard will be exempt from Common Entrance.